 Almost always, there's an itch before a rash appears in eczema.
 Typically, eczema shows itself as:

-- Patches of chronically itchy, dry, thickened skin, usually on the hands, arms, neck, face and legs.
+- Patches of itchy, dry, thickened skin, usually on the hands, arms, neck, face and legs.
 In children, the inner creases of the knees and elbows are often involved.

 - Sores with crusts, caused by scratching.